Webinar Highlights

 Where does your farm fall under the FSMA Produce Safety Rule?

-Farms can fall into one of three categories: covered farms, farms eligible for qualified exemption & modified requirements or the farm is not covered under the Produce Safety Rule.
+Farms can fall into one of three categories: covered farms, farms eligible for qualified exemption & modified requirements or the farm is not covered under the Produce Safety Rule.- Covered Farms - more than $638,491 in annual food sales for last 3 years AND most sales are not to end consumer.

 Covered small farms - annual food sales for last 3 years falls between$250,000-$638,491